koukoudo/shape-calculator/Readme.md

 ## Description

 This is a dockerzied Symfony-based project developed for Horus Music that allows the user to calculate the surface area of a triangle and the diameter of a circle.
+The PHP dependencies are managed ith Composer and the JavaScript dependencies are managed with Yarn.

 It is composed of two containers: